Camps, Sports and Excursions Fund application deadline extended

 Schools must communicate the availability of the CSEF to their school community, including in the school newsletter, and provide application forms to parents/carers.

-Schools must take steps to make sure families are aware that applications for CSEF payments must be submitted prior to the last day of Term 2.
+Schools must take steps to make sure families are aware that applications for CSEF payments must be submitted by 13 August 2021.

 Schools will need an agreement with parents before allocating CSEF and a credit note will stay on the family account until the family advises the school how they want the funds allocated.